pwndbg/pwndbg/FEATURES.md

 ## Finding Leaks
 ![](caps/leakfind.png)
 Finding leak chains can be done using the `leakfind` command.
-It recurisvely inspects address ranges for pointers, and reports on all pointers found.
+It recursively inspects address ranges for pointers, and reports on all pointers found.

 ## Telescope